root-project/root/README/ReleaseNotes/v606/index.md

 ### TFormula

 * Fix several bugs in the new TFormula class.
-* Add as new pre-defined functions: `crystalball`, `breitwigner` nd `cheb0,cheb1,...cheb10` for the Chebyshev polynomials.
+* Add as new pre-defined functions: `crystalball`, `breitwigner` and `cheb0,cheb1,...cheb10` for the Chebyshev polynomials.

 ## Math Libraries